Hemp or Marijuana? What’s the Difference?

 Hemp seeds are also useful in creating a variety of foods, such as protein powder, granola, ice cream, milk, bread, and so on.
 The oil derived from hemp is used in cooking oils, fatty acids supplements, and salad dressings.
 And some people also use hemp seed oil as an alternative to biofuel diesel.

 - Hemp’s dense tap roots help in protecting the soil.

 - Hemp’s dense growth helps in reducing the growth of weeds.

 The following article focuses on tips necessary to grow industrial hemp:

 CHOOSING THE RIGHT GENETICS

 Hemp is an incredible agricultural crop, growing for seeds and stalks.
-It is essential to take the genetics into careful consideration and it all starts with what the plant is going to be used for.
+It is essential to take genetics into careful consideration and it all starts with what the plant is going to be used for.

 Most farmers in the modern era grow hemp for extracting CBD.
-If you are growing the plants for fibres and seeds that could be used in the clothing and food industry, you should go with strains like Fibranova or Carmaleonte, originating in Europe.
+If you are growing the plants for fibers and seeds that could be used in the clothing and food industry, you should go with strains like Fibranova or Carmaleonte, originating in Europe.